William Bennet (MP for Ripon)

 William Bennet (after 1553 – February 1609), of Marlborough, Wiltshire, was an English politician.

 Education

 He was educated at John Roysse's Free School in Abingdon, (now Abingdon School).
 He was later a student of Gray's Inn.

 Career

-He was a Member (MP) of the Parliament of England for Ripon in 1593.
+William Bennet was a Member (MP) of the Parliament of England for Ripon in 1593.

 He was a co-founder of Pembroke College, Oxford.